 For example, WHO (2003) reported estimates of the rates of homicide of children under five years old of 2.2 per 100,000 boys and 1.8 per 100,000 girls in high-income countries; 6.1 and 5.1 per 100,000 boys and girls in low- and middle-income countries; and 17.9 and 12.7 per 100,000 boys and girls, respectively, in Africa.
 An estimated 0.9 youth homicides were committed per 100,000 in high-income countries in 2000, compared with estimates of 17.6 per 100,000 in Africa and 36.4 per 100,000 in Latin America (WHO, 2004, 24).
+42

 However, it is also clear that there is less evidence for these low and middle-income countries.
-Indeed, there is, generally, very little robust and comprehensive data that might enable a clear identification of trends or provide a basis for credible comparisons between countries or between different parts of particular countries.43
+Indeed, there is, generally, very little robust and comprehensive data that might enable a clear identification of trends or provide a basis for credible comparisons between countries or between different parts of particular countries.

-The evidence to date shows that violence is an important factor - aside, for example, from wage signals - in influencing labour market participation as well as productivity.
+The evidence to date shows, that violence is an important factor - aside, for example, from wage signals - in influencing labour market participation as well as productivity.
 Women who seek wage employment against the wishes of their husbands are often severely beaten (Sender et al, 2004).
 Interpersonal violence can damage labour productivity through psychological harm, physical debilitation or deprivation of access to education, training, welfare services and so on.
 This goes for violence outside and within the workplace itself.
-Interpersonal violence - especially perhaps its effects on girls - can reduce educational attainment.
-And the fiscal costs of interpersonal violence, which can be substantial, may have a knock-on effect on the budgetary scope for investing in decent health and education services and transport and communications infrastructure that support the development of the labour force.44
+Interpersonal violence - especially perhaps its effects on girls - can highlights social institutions that repress individuals' scope for choice and fulfilment.